-^{} See Senior Employees in-Year Pension Contributions table above for post title.
+\ See Senior Employees in-Year Pension Contributions table above for post title.

-All senior employees shown in the tables above except M Barrow are members of the Local Government Pension Scheme.
+All senior employees (as defined in the regulations) shown in the tables above except M Barrow are members of the Local Government Pension Scheme.
 M Barrow is employed by NHS Lothian and is a member of the NHS pension scheme.
 The pension figures shown relate to the benefits accrued as a consequence of total local government service, not solely on the current appointment.